Kousei14/Building-a-Transformer-from-scratch-using-Pytorch/README.md

 This repository contains a full implementation of the **"Attention Is All You Need"** paper from scratch.
-The Transformer architecture is built entirely with custom code, without relying on high-level deep learning libraries for pre-built components.
+The Transformer architecture is built entirely with custom code.
 ## Overview
 - Complete implementation of the Transformer model from the original paper.
 - Custom-built layers, attention mechanisms, and training pipeline.